JobNmadu/Dyn4cast/README.md

     any recognized format but should be a **dataframe** containing two columns `Date` and `Case`.
 The Date is the *day/month/year* the data is collected while Case is the variable for forecasting.
-The Date must be in the recognized format i.e. ‘YYYY-MM-DD’.
+The Date must be in the recognized format i.e. 'YYYY-MM-DD'.
 The other arguments parsed to the function are `MaximumDate`, which is the last date Data was collected and `BREAKS`, which is a vector of numbers and is used as `knots` in estimating spline polynomials.